eigengo/opensourcejournal/monoids/monoids.md

 After all this digression, you might think: why on earth should I worry about monoids in my everyday programming activity?
 This is certainly a fair question, and I'm going to answer it with just one word: **abstraction**.
-Dealing with data structures we know are Monoids allow us to exploit this information to write generic code; after all, we are guaranteed (by the type system) that we can always "mappend" two monoids together or generate the unit element for a given type which is also a Monoid.
-I'll conclude this article showing you a neat trick: we'll write a generic traversal function on a tree, where we'll store a monoid into each node; we then fold the tree accumulating the values as we proceed.
+Dealing with data structures we know are monoids allow us to exploit this information to write generic code; after all, we are guaranteed (by the type system) that we can always "mappend" two monoids together or generate the unit element for a given type which is also a Monoid.
+I'll conclude this article showing you a neat trick: we'll write a generic traversal function on a tree, where we'll store a `Monoid` into each node; we then fold the tree accumulating the values as we proceed.
 Programming with recursive data structure is also called _origami programming_: